Naomi Watts: Early roles and struggling career (1986–2000)

 In 1997, she starred in the Australian ensemble romantic drama Under the Lighthouse Dancing starring Jack Thompson and Jacqueline McKenzie.
 She also played the lead role in the short-lived television series Sleepwalkers.
 In 1998, she starred alongside Neil Patrick Harris and Debbie Reynolds in the TV film The Christmas Wish, played the supporting role of Giulia De Lezze in Dangerous Beauty, and provided some voice work for Babe: Pig in the City.
 She said in an interview in 2012, "That really should not be on my résumé!
 I think that was early on in the day, when I was trying to beef up my résumé.
 I came in and did a couple days' work of voiceovers and we had to suck on [helium] and then do a little mouse voice.
 But I was one in a hundred, so I'm sure you would never be able to identify my voice.
 I probably couldn't either!"

-In 1999, she played Alice in the romantic comedy Strange Planet and the Texan student Holly Maddux in The Hunt for the Unicorn Killer, which was based on the real life effort to capture Ira Einhorn, who was charged with Maddux's murder.
-In 2000, while David Lynch was expanding the rejected pilot of Mulholland Drive into a feature film, Watts starred alongside Derek Jacobi, Jack Davenport and Iain Glen in the BBC TV film The Wyvern Mystery, an adaptation of the novel of the same name by Sheridan Le Fanu that was broadcast in March of that year.
+In 1999, she played Alice in the romantic comedy Strange Planet and the Texan student Holly Maddux in The Hunt for the Unicorn Killer.
+This was based on the true effort to capture Ira Einhorn, who was charged with Maddux's murder.
+In 2000, while David Lynch was developing the rejected pilot of Mulholland Drive as a feature film, Watts starred alongside Derek Jacobi, Jack Davenport and Iain Glen in the BBC TV film The Wyvern Mystery, an adaptation of the novel of the same name by Sheridan Le Fanu.
+It was broadcast in March of that year.
+She had some near misses for roles in her early career: she was considered for significant roles in such films as 1997's The Postman and The Devil's Advocate; all eventually went to other actresses.

-Much of her early career is filled with near misses in casting, as she was up for significant roles in films such as 1997's The Postman and The Devil's Advocate and 2000's Meet the Parents, which eventually went to other actresses.
-In an interview in 2012, Watts said, "I came to New York and auditioned at least five times for Meet the Parents.
-I think the director liked me but the studio didn't.
-I heard every piece of feedback you could imagine, and in this case, it was 'not sexy enough'."
-Watts recalled her early career in an interview in 2002, saying, "It is a tough town.
+In 2002 Watts recalled her early career in an interview.
+She had lost a role she wanted in Meet the Parents in 2000.
+She said, "It is a tough town.
 I think my spirit has taken a beating.
 The most painful thing has been the endless auditions.
 Knowing that you have something to offer, but not being able to show it, is so frustrating.
 As an unknown, you get treated badly.
 I auditioned and waited for things I did not have any belief in, but I needed the work and had to accept horrendous pieces of shit."
 Watts studied the Meisner Technique.
+She referred to this again in a 2012 interview.
+Watts said, "I came to New York and auditioned at least five times for Meet the Parents.
+I think the director liked me but the studio didn't.
+I heard every piece of feedback you could imagine, and in this case, it was 'not sexy enough'."